Worms, Germany: The Jewish community of Varmayza

 Prominent students, rabbis, and scholars of Worms include Shlomo Yitzhaki (Rashi) who studied with R. Yizhak Halevi, Meir of Rothenburg (Maharam), Elazar Rokeach, Yaakov ben Moshe Levi Moelin (Maharil), and Yair Bacharach.
 At the rabbinical synod held at Worms at the turn of the 11th century, Rabbi Gershom ben Judah (Rabbeinu Gershom) explicitly prohibited polygamy for the first time.
-The community's customs were collected and written by Juspa Schammes in a Minhagbuch (book of customs) and preserve ancient traditions unique to the community.
+The community's customs were collected and written by Juspa Schammes in a Minhagbuch (book of customs) and preserved ancient traditions unique to the community.

 The Jewish community was destroyed and expelled from the city several times.
 The main expulsions were both in 1615 after the city's residents committed a pogrom against the Jewish community and in 1689 during the Nine Years' War by troops of Louis XIV (with all the city's citizens), After a few years, the Jews were allowed to return to live in the city.
 Despite this, until Kristallnacht in 1938, the Jewish Quarter of Worms was a centre of Jewish life.
 It was among the oldest Jewish communities that maintained continuity over time, and a beautiful example of this is the 900th anniversary celebrations of the synagogue held in 1934.

 Worms today has only a very small Jewish population, and a recognizable Jewish community as such no longer exists.
 After renovations in the 1970s and 1980s, though, many of the buildings of the quarter can be seen in a close-to-original state, preserved as an outdoor museum.
 The Jewish sites (along with those in Speyer and Mainz) were inscribed on the UNESCO World Heritage List in 2021.